 Initially, CBD was not a legal substance to be bought, sold, and grow in several states in the United States.
-This all changed when President Trump himself signed the provisional laws of the Agricultural Improvement Act of 2018 into the 2018 Farm Bill.
-This instantly made hemp (the main source of CBD) and by proxy CBD federally legal in the United States of America.
+This all changed when President Trump signed the provisional laws of the Agricultural Improvement Act of 2018 into the 2018 Farm Bill.
+This instantly made hemp (the primary source of CBD) and by proxy CBD federally legal in the United States of America.
 This way, you are ready to get CBD for all your sleeping needs.
 All of this pertains to CBD for sleep and CBD oil for sleep.

 The dosage need for better sleep through CBD:

-Read our blog on the different ways to consume CBD!
+Please read our blog on the different ways to consume CBD!